ibm-cloud-docs/Cloudant/api/cloudant_query.md

 {{site.data.keyword.cloudant_short_notm}} Query uses the following logic:

--	The query planner looks at the selector section, and finds the index with the closest match to operators and fields used in the query.
+-	The query planner looks at the selector section, and finds the index with the closest match to operators and fields that are used in the query.
-	If there are two or more JSON type indexes that match, the index with the smallest number of fields in the index is preferred.
+	If two or more JSON type indexes match, the index with the smallest number of fields in the index is preferred.
-  If there are still two or more candidate indexes, the index with the first alphabetical name is chosen.
+  If two or more candidate indexes still exist, the index with the first alphabetical name is chosen.
 -	If a `json` type index _and_ a `text` type index might both satisfy a selector, the `json` index is chosen by default.
--	If a `json` type index _and_ a `text` type index the same field (for example `fieldone`), but the selector can be satisfied only by using a `text` type index, then the `text` type index is chosen.
+-	If a `json` type index _and_ a `text` type index exist in the same field (for example `fieldone`), but the selector can be satisfied only by using a `text` type index, then the `text` type index is chosen.